vl4ds/Documentation/ref-docs/zigbee-ref.rst

 zigbee.command()
 ~~~~~~~~~~~~~~~~~~~~

-Send a cluster specific command.
+Send a Cluster specific Command.

 **Signature:**
     .. code-block:: groovy

-        zigbee.command(Integer cluster, Integer command, [String... payload])
+        zigbee.command(Integer Cluster, Integer Command, [String... payload])

 **Parameters:**
-    - **cluster**: The cluster ID
+    - **Cluster**: The Cluster ID
-    - **command**: The command ID
+    - **Command**: The Command ID
-    - **payload** (optional): Zero or more arguments required by the command.
+    - **payload** (optional): Zero or more arguments required by the Command.
 Each argument should be passed as an ASCII hex string in little endian format of the appropriate width for the data type.
 For example, to pass the value 5 for a UINT24 (24-bit unsigned integer) you would pass “050000”.

 **Examples:**
-    - Send *Move To Level* command to *Level Control* cluster.
+    - Send *Move To Level* Command to *Level Control* Cluster.
         .. code-block:: groovy

             zigbee.command(0x0008, 0x04, "FE", "0500")

         Where *Level* equals ``0xFE`` (full on) and *Transition Time* equals ``0x0005`` (5 seconds)

-    - Send 'Off' command to *On/Off* cluster.
+    - Send *Off* Command to *On/Off* Cluster.
         .. code-block:: groovy

             zigbee.command(0x0006, 0x00)